carmelo0511/AirCare/README.md

   - API keys and table names are **never hardcoded** (managed with environment variables)
 - **How to deploy:**
   1. Edit the code in [`backend/index.js`](./backend/index.js)
-  2. Zip the contents of `backend/` and upload to AWS Lambda (or automate via CI/CD)
+ 2. Zip the contents of `backend/` and upload to AWS Lambda (or automate via CI/CD).
+This creates a `lambda.zip` archive in the repository root used for deployment.
  3. See comments in `index.js` for full code explanations

 ---